What is the Voltage of AA Battery?

 Nominal Voltage of AA Batteries

-The nominal voltage of a AA battery varies depending on the battery chemistry:
+The AA voltage (nominal voltage of a AA battery) varies depending on the battery chemistry:

 1.5V (Common)